 HOW LONG IS A BUILDING PERMIT VALID?
 A building permit is a valid for 12 months (1 year) from the date it is issued.
 If construction is not started within 6 months of issuance, the permit is voided.
 Construction that takes longer than 12 months requires a permit renewal.

 WHERE SHOULD THE BUILDING PERMIT BE DISPLAYED?
 The permit must be displayed in a prominent place, like a front window, at the address stated on the permit.
 The permit should be displayed during the entire period of construction.

 WHAT ARE THE REGULATIONS ON FENCES?
 No fence shall be erected or encroach upon a public right-of-way.
-Fences of masonry, wood or other material which create a solid visual barrier shall maintain a ten-foot setback from the front property line.
-Open fences of chain link wire, wrought iron, split, rail or other similar material which does not screen or obstruct views, light and air may be permitted within the ten-foot setback from the property line, provided said fence is constructed so as not to obstruct visibility or create a traffic hazard.
+Fences of masonry, wood or other material which create a solid visual barrier shall maintain a eight-foot setback from the front property line.
+Open fences of chain link wire, wrought iron, split, rail or other similar material which does not screen or obstruct views, light and air may be permitted within the eight-foot setback from the property line, provided said fence is constructed so as not to obstruct visibility or create a traffic hazard.
 The finished or decorative side shall face the adjacent properties.
 The fence posts and other supporting structures of the fence shall face the interior of the area to be fenced.